isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile-2021.md

 		<input type="radio" name="acc" id="acc13b">
         <label for="acc13b">How do I cancel a reservation?</label>
 <div class="acc-body">
 	<p>If you wish to cancel a <b>physical item</b> reservation, go to the Bookshelf tab on the bottom right corner of the NLB Mobile app.
 Select "Book and AV Reservations".
 Tap on the "Select Reservations to Cancel" button, and select the title(s) you don't wish to reserve anymore.
-Tap on the cancel item button.</p>
+Tap on the "Cancel Item(s)" button.</p>
 	<p>If you wish to cancel an <b>eBook or audiobook reservation</b>, go to the Bookshelf tab on the bottom right corner of the NLB Mobile app.
 Select "eBook and Audiobook Reservations".
 Tap on the title you don't wish to reserve anymore, and select "Cancel Reservation".</p>
 </div></div>